WP Lookout is no longer available as of August 1st, 2022.

 After the shutdown, what will happen on sites where the WP Lookout plugin is installed?

 The plugin occasionally attempts to send information about the themes and plugins installed on your site back to WP Lookout via our API.
-It does this in the background on a schedule, and so once the WP Lookout API is available, it will just start to silently fail without affecting any other functionality on your site.
+It does this in the background on a schedule, and so once the WP Lookout API is unavailable, it will just start to silently fail without affecting any other functionality on your site.
 I recommend deactivating and deleting the plugin from your sites as soon as you are finished using your WP Lookout account, or after August 1, 2022, whichever comes first.

 What should I do if I’ve installed the Slack integration?